-This plan is designed to address all of the hazards and threats likely to require a state response in any part of North Carolina.
-This plan is scalable allowing it to be used in all emergencies and disasters, from those requiring a minimal state response to worst-case, state-wide disasters.
-The NCEOP applies to all State Emergency Response Team (SERT) departments and agencies tasked to provide assistance in a disaster or emergency situation.
+This plan is designed to address the hazards and threats likely to require a state response in any part of North Carolina.
+This plan is scalable, allowing it to be used in all emergencies and disasters, from those requiring a minimal state response to worst-case, state-wide disasters.
+The NCEOP applies to all State Emergency Response Team (SERT) departments and agencies tasked to assist in a disaster or emergency situation.

-The NCEOP is composed of the Basic Plan, functional annexes and hazard specific annexes.
+The NCEOP is composed of the Basic Plan, a Functions and Responsibilities Annex and a Hazard-Specific Annex.
 The Basic Plan describes the fundamental policies, strategies, and concept of operations to be used by North Carolina Emergency Management (NCEM) in the command and control of any incident from the onset of response through the recovery phase.
-Functional annexes support the Basic Plan by providing specific information on policies, processes, roles and responsibilities for NCEM and SERT functions that are common across multiple hazards.
-The hazard specific annexes identify the unique response details that apply to a specific hazard and describe how those details affect the Basic Plan.
+The Functions and Responsibilities Annex supports the Basic Plan by providing specific information on policies, processes, roles and responsibilities for NCEM and SERT functions that are common across multiple hazards.
+The Hazard-Specific Annex identifies the unique response details that apply to a specific hazard and describe how those details affect the Basic Plan.